 Impact on School Participation: School participation increased by 8.5 percentage points (31 percent) among children in the treatment group, relative to those in the comparison group.
 The program increased participation of both children who were previously enrolled and children who would not have gone to school in absence of the program.

 Impact on Learning: The increased participation rates in treatment schools substantially increased the teacher-student ratio and created overcrowding.
 The observed number of students per teacher in treatment schools was 34, compared to 27 in comparison schools and at baseline.
 The program did improve learning, but only for children in schools where the teachers were more experienced at the onset of the program.
 For these children, improvements were in the area of curricular achievement rather than cognition, suggesting the effect was due to increased attendance, not nutrition.
 This is supported by the fact that while the program increased boys’ average weight, there was no effect on girls (height or weight) or on boys’ height.

 Impact on School Finance: After the start of the program, over half of the comparison schools began implementing their own school meal program with funding from parents.
 Some children who had a choice between schools transferred from comparison schools to treatment schools, driving up the price of treatment schools and down the price of comparison schools, thus the subsidized meals ended up costing the same as parent provided meals in comparison schools.
 If school meals were offered globally, one would expect the prices to be approximately equal in all schools, because there would be no transfers due to the selective availability of school meals.

 Vermeersch, Christel, and Michael Kremer.
 "School Meals, Educational Achievement and School Competition: Evidence from a Randomized Evaluation."
-World Bank Policy Research Working Paper Series No. 2523, 2005.
+The World Bank, Policy Research Working Paper Series: 2523, 2005.